 Bake the Deep Security Agent into your AMI

-Applies to Deep Security as a Service and Deep Security AMI from AWS Marketplace only
+Applies to Deep Security as a Service, Deep Security AMI from AWS Marketplace, and and on-premise Deep Security 10 only

 The term “baking into an AMI” refers to the practice of installing preconfigured software onto the instance that your Amazon Machine Image (AMI) is based on.
 When doing this with the Deep Security Agent, we recommended that you preactivate the agent before you bake it into your AMI.